Lifting representations of finite reductive groups I: Semisimple conjugacy classes: Introduction

-In order to prove the above results, we require direct knowledge of a special case: $\Gamma$ acts on $\tilde{G}$ via $k$-automorphisms that all preserve a Borel subgroup of $\tilde{G}$ and a maximal torus in the Borel subgroup, and $G$ is the connected part of the group of fixed points of $\Gamma$ in $\tilde{G}$.
+Before proving the above results, we show that the situation that motivated our notion of parascopy really is a special case of it: that in which $\Gamma$ acts on $\tilde{G}$ via $k$-automorphisms that all preserve a common Borel subgroup of $\tilde{G}$ and a common maximal torus in the Borel subgroup, and $G = (\tilde{G}^\Gamma)\conn$.
 This ``Borel-torus pair'' need not be defined over $k$.
-We do require it to be defined over the separable closure $k\sep$ of $k$, but of course this is automatic if $k$ is perfect.
-(We show in \S\ref{sec:separable} that this separability hypothesis is quite weak even if $k$ is imperfect.)
 Under the above hypotheses, we prove a strong form of the following: \begin{enumerate}[(A)] \item $G$ is a reductive $k$-group (Proposition \ref{prop:arb-gp-action-well-posed}). \end{enumerate}

-We assume that $\tilde{G}$ and $G$ are $k$-quasisplit in Statements \eqref{stmt:geom-conj-lift} and \eqref{stmt:stable-lift} (it's automatic under the hypothesis of Statement \eqref{stmt:rational-lift}) for only two reasons.
-First, we need to know that their $k$-duals exist and have good properties.
-For this purpose, it would be sufficient to have appropriate generalizations of Proposition \ref{prop:stable-tori} and \S\ref{sec:duality}, something that should be achievable for some non-quasisplit groups.
-Second, we need a way of passing from maximal tori in $G$ to (stable conjugacy classes of) maximal tori in $\tilde{G}$.
-For this purpose, weaker hypotheses would suffice.
-For example, it would be sufficient to assume only that $\tilde{G}$ is $k$-quasisplit.